Émile André

 François-Émile André (August 22, 1871 – March 10, 1933) was a French architect, artist, and furniture designer.
 He was the son of the architect of Charles André and the father of two other architects, Jacques and Michel André.

+André, a proponent of Art Nouveau architecture created Villa Les Glycines.
+He worked alongside Eugène Vallin and his father, Charles André.

 Life and career

 André was born in Nancy, France.
 He studied architecture at the École des Beaux-Arts in Paris.

 From 1894 to 1900, he traveled to Tunisia, Sicily, Egypt, Persia, and Ceylon, during which time he produced numerous notebooks that included drawings, watercolors, and photographs.
-He had already worked in the studio of his father, Charles, André, then with Eugène Vallin, with whom he developed the principles of Art Nouveau.
+He had already worked in the studio of his father, Charles André, then with Eugène Vallin, with whom he developed the principles of Art Nouveau.

 He was slated to become a professor of applied arts and architecture with the École de Nancy, and is considered to be one of the group's principal architects.
 He built more than a dozen Art Nouveau buildings in Nancy between 1901 and 1912.